 The direction we finally went towards was using a swipe gesture to shortlist flights.
 At first, we were concerned about the learning associated with using a new micro-interaction, but thought nudges and tutorials – our hypothesis was that it could be taught.
 The goal was to measure engagement rates during a beta rollout and validate our assumptions.

-To put these numbers into perspective, most features which require interaction in comparison have adoption rates of less than 1% during the first few weeks.
+- To put these numbers into perspective, most features that require interaction in comparison have adoption rates of less than 1% during the first few weeks.